binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Insufficient Logging and Monitoring

 You can do a lot for little cost here.
-I would rather trade off a few days work in order to have really good logging and instrumentation systems through your code base that is going to show you errors fast in development and pretty much anything you want to measure.
+I would rather trade off a few days work in order to have really good logging and instrumentation systems throughout the code base.
+This should show errors fast in development and pretty much anything you want to measure.
 Then show the types of errors and statistics devops need to see in production.

 Same goes for dark cockpit type monitoring.
 Find a tool that you find working with a pleasure.
 There are just about always free and open source tools to every commercial alternative.
-If you are working with a start-up or young business, the free and open source tools can be excellent to keep ongoing costs down.
-Especially mature tools that are also well maintained like the ones I've mentioned in the [Countermeasures](#web-applications-countermeasures-lack-of-visibility) section.
+If you are working with a startup or young business, the free and open source tools can be excellent to keep ongoing costs down.
+There are also especially mature tools that are also well maintained like the ones I've mentioned in the [Countermeasures](#web-applications-countermeasures-lack-of-visibility) section.

 ### Lack of Input Validation, Filtering and Sanitisation

-If you can tighten up your validation and filtering, then less work will be required around sanitisation and that is where most of the effort (effort ≈ time) seems to go.
+If you can tighten up your validation and filtering, then less work will be required around sanitisation, and that is where most of the effort (effort ≈ time) seems to go.
 This often reduces the end user experience though.

 Once you fully understand the dangers you'll be able to make these decisions easier.